MaybeFreak/Clip-Castle/README.md

 ### Setup firebase
 To have your own version of this project running locally we will have to do some setup for firebase.
   1. Create your own firebase project at <a target="_blank" href="https://console.firebase.google.com">console.firebase.google.com<a>
-  2. Once you're done creating the project you should see a banner like the one below.
+  2. Once you're done creating the project you should see a banner like the one below. <br/>
       <img height=250 src="https://cdn.discordapp.com/attachments/142745451207065600/1111587259196649542/image.png" />
   3. Select the web option to add a new web app to the project.
   4. Provide a name for the app and press register app.</br>
       <img src="https://cdn.discordapp.com/attachments/142745451207065600/1111587364108783667/image.png" />
   5. Now you should see a quick guide on how to add the firebase SDK to your project.
-Take note of the firebaseConfig object, this holds all the info we need to connect to our newly created app.
+Take note of the firebaseConfig object, this holds all the info we need to connect to our newly created app.<br/>
     <img height=800 src="https://cdn.discordapp.com/attachments/142745451207065600/1111586934687535135/image.png" />
   6. Let's open the `example.env` file in the root of our project and set the values from the firebaseConfig to their corresponding variables in the `example.env` file.
-When we are done with this our `example.env` should looks something like this.
+When we are done with this our `example.env` should looks something like this.<br/>
     <img src="https://cdn.discordapp.com/attachments/142745451207065600/1111591126386880624/image.png" />
   7. **IMPORTANT:** Make sure to rename the `example.env` file to `.env` otherwise our code won't be able to find and read it.